eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations.md

 the Attestation Provider must issue a new attestation.
 Otherwise, the Wallet Unit will eventually run out of attestations.
-Please note that this does not imply that the Provider must do so immediately, or that the Provider is able to do so without requesting the User’s permission.
+Please note that this does not imply that the Provider must do so immediately, or that the Provider is able to do so without requesting the User's permission.
 Different solutions can be thought of; for example, the Wallet Unit could have a lower limit for the number of unused attestations it holds and request a new set when the number of attestations goes below this